Building back ridership through a more efficient and predictable system

 Invest in a universally accessible system: Plan and fund accelerated physical system accessibility and bolster existing paratransit and demand-responsive transit services.

-Improving equity in transportation fees, fines, and fares
+Improving fairness in transportation fees, fines, and fares

 Mobility recovery